Field of the Forty Footsteps: History

 In the last quarter of the 17th century and first half of the 18th century, Montague Fields were frequented by duellists.
 An area bore the print of forty irregular footsteps, which gave it its name.
 The traditional story was that two brothers, in the Duke of Monmouth's rebellion, took different sides and engaged each other in fight.
 Both were killed, and forty impressions of their feet remained on the field for many years, where no grass would grow.
 The encounter took place at the extreme north-east of Upper Montague Street.
 Another version of this story is that the two brothers were fighting for the hand of a lady, who sat on a bank and watched them as they duelled to the death.
 During the 18th century the site became an attraction for visitors.

-In the late 18th century the poet Southey went in search of the "Brothers' Steps" and found them about five hundred yards east of Tottenham Court Road.
+In the late 18th century the poet Robert Southey went in search of the "Brothers' Steps" and found them about five hundred yards east of Tottenham Court Road.
 But by this time the forty had become seventy-six, according to his count, which he attributed to God's displeasure at the "horrid sin of duelling".

 The final written account of the steps was given by the writer Joseph Moser: